livechat/livechat-public-docs/site/content/agent-app-widgets/introduction.md

 # Introduction

-There are several ways to extend the **LiveChat Agent App** interface.
+There are several ways to extend the **LiveChat** user interface.
 The most common one makes use of widgets. **Agent App Widgets** are web applications loaded inside the LiveChat Agent App.
 They can use the JavaScript SDK to communicate with the Agent App.

 Such a solution allows for interactions between widgets and agents (people chatting with customers).
 For example, agents could benefit from analytics, collected and displayed by a widget.